Inference for Linear Conditional Moment Inequalities: Introduction

 To explore the numerical performance of our methods, we apply our techniques in simulations calibrated to \cite{Wollmann}'s study of the US auto bailout.
-We consider designs with up to ten nuisance parameters, and find that our approach remains tractable throughout.
-We find substantial power improvements for our least favorable critical values relative to the projection method.
-We find further improvements for our conditional approach at most parameter values.
-Finally, we find that our hybrid approach performs well, with power never substantially below and often exceeding the other procedures considered.
-Hence, we recommend the hybrid approach.
+We consider designs with up to ten nuisance parameters, and find that our proposed tests remain computationally tractable and have good size control in all specifications.
+The power of the hybrid test is similar to or better than that of the LF and conditional tests in all specifications, and we thus recommend the hybrid approach among our proposed procedures.
+We also find that the hybrid test has power dominating that of the projection-based tests of \citetalias{AndrewsSoares2010} and \citet{Kaidoetal2016} in all specifications for which we are able to compute these tests, and computation time for the hybrid can be over 10 times faster than for either of the projection-based approaches.
+The hybrid approach is also competitive with the sCC and sRCC tests proposed in concurrent work by \citet{cox_simple_2020}, although neither approach dominates the other across all specifications in terms of power or computational speed.